ricardoalkain/k8s-scripts/README.md

 ### Prerequisites

-- **Powershell 5.0+:** Although Powershell is present in most of Windows machines, this script uses some Powershell 5.0 features, so be sure it is up to date.
+- **PowerShell 5.0+:** Although PowerShell is present in most of Windows machines, this script uses some PowerShell 5.0 features, so be sure it is up to date.
 - **[Helm 1.6](https://helm.sh/):** Should work with newer versions of Helm too but not tested yet.

 ### Executing (Interactive Mode)